 For Court Yard Fridays, Kevin Washington, a Staten Island native, retired NYC Firefighter, and community organizer; Homer Jackson, Director of the Philadelphia Jazz Project; and graphic designer Lynn Washington will host a series of weekend concerts in the courtyard between Borough Hall and the old Supreme Court building featuring world-class performers with connections to Staten Island alongside local arts groups.

-These public pilots will advance Future Culture’s recommendations to promote exploration of the Staten Island North Shore, and re-imagine and activate underused public spaces.
+These public art pilots, planned for Summer 2018, will advance Future Culture’s recommendations to promote exploration of the Staten Island North Shore, and re-imagine and activate underused public spaces.
+We will soon announce the details of this summer program.

 Staten Island's North Shore is the last gold coast, as all of the big articles have been calling it.
 It makes you feel like they’re bringing all the cool people to Staten Island.
 Which I think is the challenge we’re looking at, because the cool people are already there!
 So how do you involve them in the development of their neighborhood?
 By inviting artists to the table, we’re helping to envision that process.